Posts

 Image

 What does SCI mean?
 SCI means Spinal cord Injury.
 What impact might this have on the spinal column?
 It is important for the nurse to document her findings when an assessment is done.
-Here are some of the problems that may result from SCI: - injuries above C3 may affect breathing Mechanical ventilation may be necessary - C3-C7 will involve some degree of weakness involving shoulders, arms, hands and fingers - T 1-T12 injuries may paraplegia - L1-L5 injuries may affect the thighs, knees, feet and toes See above for more info.
+Here are some of the problems that may result from SCI: - injuries above C3 may affect breathing Mechanical ventilation may be necessary - C3-C7 will involve some degree of weakness involving shoulders, arms, hands and fingers - T 1-T12 injuries may paraplegia - L1-L5 injuries may affect the thighs, knees, feet and toes For more information, please click on the link: Defining dermatomes